lisakuhn/circularitytest/README.md

 To avoid (accidentally) using a model trained on circular features, the circularity test defined below can be applied in two settings: \
     - On a dataset: Apply the circularity test on a dataset where you suspect features defining the target labeling function. \
-    - On a (black-box) model: If you want to know whether a model has used circular features in its training, knowledge distillation can be applied: Perform the circularity test using the predictions of the model as targets.
+    - On a (black-box) model: If you want to know whether a model used circular features in its training, knowledge distillation can be applied: Perform the circularity test using the predictions of the model as targets.
 You only need the test set predictions for this.